GeoDaOpenJS/geodalib/README.md

-# GeoDa WASM
+# GeoDaLib

-GeoDa WASM is a WebAssembly module that provides spatial data analysis capabilities from the GeoDa C++ library for use in web browsers and Node.js applications.
+GeoDaLib is a WebAssembly module that provides spatial data analysis capabilities from the GeoDa C++ library for use in web browsers and Node.js applications.

 ## ✨ Features